London Transport Museum explores the heritage of London and its transport system over the last 200 years.

 Visitors looking for deals on family-friendly attractions prefer combo tickets such as Transport Museum + Postal Museum or Transport Museum + River Cruise because of the 10% discount they can score.

-Getting to London Transport Museum
+How to reach London Transport Museum

 The Courtauld Gallery Art Museum is only a short distance from the Transport Museum.